-Monitoring at this mitigation site will be completed during the late spring or early summer of each monitoring year and will include CRAM assessments, non-native, invasive plant species monitoring, wildlife monitoring, and other monitoring, as required (see Table 14 below).
-Wildlife surveys will take place during spring and fall of each year, per the CDFG.
-A mitigation monitoring report will be prepared for the mitigation site to enable clear communication to the land manager at this location.
-Reporting will occur annually.
+Monitoring at this mitigation site will be completed during the late spring or early summer of each monitoring year and will include mapping, CRAM assessments, non-native, invasive plant species monitoring, wildlife monitoring, and other monitoring, as required (see Table 15 below).
 Reports for quantitative monitoring years (Years 1, 3, and 5) will be a full report with analysis.
 Reports for qualitative years (Years 2 and 4) will consist of a memorandum discussing the general condition of the site and management actions implemented in that year and/or recommended for the following year.
+A mitigation monitoring report will be prepared for the mitigation site to enable clear communication with the land manager at this location.
 The report will be submitted to the Corps, CDFG, and SWRCB by October 31 of each monitoring year.
-A summary of monitoring and reporting activities is outlined in Table 14 below.
+A summary of monitoring and reporting activities is outlined in Table 15 below.